 “‘The Geometric Mouse’ exists in several scales.
 The diameter of the ‘ear’ in the largest Geometric Mouse is 9 feet.
 In this miniature version—the smallest—the ‘ear’ diameter is 6 inches.

 “The white, paper Geometric Mouse is called ‘home-made’ because it is a reproduction (2/3 smaller) of the prototype made in preparation for the fabricated, black, metal Geometric Mouse, Scale C—‘ear’ diameter 9 inches.”

-This 49-year-old multiple is unopened in the original shrink-wrap, unbroken and as flat and smooth as it ever gets.
+This 51-year-old multiple is unopened in the original shrink-wrap, unbroken and as flat and smooth as it ever gets.
 In every copy I have ever seen, the metal bead chain has left at least a few tiny rust spots on the mounting board or one of the other elements.
 They are very unobtrusive in this one.
 Otherwise, pristine.
 I acquired several copies in 2004 from Ken Tyler, the master-printer at Gemini.
-This the last (and best) one remaining.
+This the last one remaining and the best one I had.
 I doubt that any better copies exist.
 Apparent tonal irregularities in the photograph of the packaged piece are from reflections in the plastic coating.
 The work itself is uniform white apart from the printing and the metal fittings.
 Item #100632